-To really get to grips with what beachside magic on the island is all about, be sure to unleash the explorer in you to discover the quaint, the hidden and the remote.
+To really get to grips with what beachside magic on the island is all about, when lockdown ends, be sure to unleash the explorer in you to discover the quaint, the hidden and the remote.
 And for those a little more wild and adventurous at heart?
 We’ve added a few on our hotlist to get your pulse racing.
-As for those of you who do like the hip and happening strips, worry not, there are some in the mix to excite you no end.

 1. Aphrodite’s Rock and Beach, Paphos